Larne confirm Herron exit after pro-IRA image

-John Herron: Midfielder's Larne contract terminated by mutual consent after pro-IRA t-shirt image
+John Herron: Midfielder's Larne contract terminated by mutual consent after pro-IRA T-shirt image

 Last updated on .From the section Irish